cecilieCathrine/vue_exercise/README.md

 ```
 1. Create a DogContainer component.
 Inside this component, import the Dog component and add it.
 2. The DogContainer should accept a dogData object prop.
-3. The DogContainer should pass a color prop using dogData.color value <Dog>.
+3. The DogContainer should pass a color prop to <Dog> component, using dogData.color property.
    (The Dog component use the passed color property to fill the svg dog image.)
 4. The DogContainer should display the dog name below the <Dog>
 5. In Layout, import and add the DogContainer inside the <li></li> in the our v-for loop.